 The hard news story lead based on one of the five "Ws" (who, what, when, where, why) or the H (how) is seldom appropriate for a feature story.
 The feature lead "sets the stage" for the story and generally cannot stand alone.

 A feature lead must interest the reader.
-It's the "grabber" that gets the reader into the story and keeps him or her going.
+It's the "grabber" that gets readers into the story and keeps them going.

 Many rules for news writing also apply to feature writing: short sentences, easy words, personal words, active verbs.
 But feature stories can be more fun to write, because you can be more creative.